Chadi-k/BOR-Game/README.md

 # BOR-Game
-"Battle of Races" offers a student-crafted RTS adventure where strategic choices determine your empire's fate in a world of unique races and vibrant 2D battles.
+Dive into "Battle of Races," an immersive RTS game designed by a talented student.
+Command unique races, manage resources, and conquer your enemies.
+With strategic gameplay and captivating 2D graphics, every decision shapes your empire's destiny.
+Perfect for strategy enthusiasts seeking a challenging yet accessible experience.